MindCookin/npm-for-all-tutorial/README.md

 Simple, but incredibly powerful.

-This branch shows a simple browserify project.
-Just run `npm install` and `npm run build` to see the magic.
+This branch shows up a basic browserify project.
+We require a node_modules module called _english-time_ into our app, and load it from `widget.js`.
+We also use `require('widget')` to insert our own module into `index.html` dynamically.

+Run `npm start` to see it in action.

-Please check `package.json` for an _indepth_ overview.
+Please check `package.json`, `index.html` and `widget.js` for an depth overview.